maschkef/little-linux-helper/docs/PROJECT_DESCRIPTION.md

 ## Project Description: Little Linux Helper

-This document describes the core components of the "Little Linux Helper" project, based on the files `/home/tux/Desktop/little-linux-helper/little-linux-helper/help_master.sh` and `/home/tux/Desktop/little-linux-helper/little-linux-helper/lib/lib_common.sh`.
-It aims to enable developers to understand the structure, global variables, and available functions to extend or modify the project without needing to study the source code of the described files in detail.
+This document describes the core components of the "Little Linux Helper" project, based on the files `help_master.sh` and `lib_common.sh`.
+It aims to enable developers and ai to understand the structure, global variables, and available functions to extend or modify the project without needing to study the source code of the described files in detail.
+The primary goal of this project is to be as compatible as possible across a wide range of Linux distributions.
+Compatibility with other operating systems like macOS or native Windows is not a target; however, functionality within Windows Subsystem for Linux (WSL) environments is desirable where reasonably achievable.

-### 1. The Main File: `/home/tux/Desktop/little-linux-helper/little-linux-helper/help_master.sh`
+### 1. The Main File: `help_master.sh`

 `help_master.sh` is the main entry script for the Little Linux Helper.
 It is responsible for initializing the environment, loading common functions, and presenting the main menu through which the various helper modules are accessed.